codepath/android_guides/Home.md

 ## Fragments

-Understanding how to build powerful and flexible using Fragments:
+Understanding how to build powerful and flexible views using Fragments:

 * [[Creating and Using Fragments]]
 * [[Fragment Navigation Drawer]]